mtomran/acme/server/README.md

 The ACME REST API can be used be calling available end-points.
 To see full documentation of the API visit http://localhost:8080/server/apidoc/index.html.

+## Web-Socket
+The back-end server uses, web-socket protocol ( used by [socket.io](https://socket.io/) package) to notify all connected clients of changes in device data.

 ## Tests
-To run tests make sure docker containers are running and run
+To run tests make sure docker containers are running.
+Then run

     docker-compose exec server npm test